(This post contains affiliate links. Read my full disclosure here.)

-Use images in the right file format.
+2. Use images in the correct file format.

 There are several types of image file types, but the ones we use in digital collage are: JPG, PNG, and TIF.
 These are different ways to display images on the computer, and they have different levels of image compression.